Country of Origin

 Looking at the specs, one adds 8Ω nominal impedance and 86.5dB sensitivity.
 The smaller model scales back the Audio Technology driver to a 200mm unit, reduces weight by 7kg and dimensions to 26.2 x 30.8cm WxD with 47.5cm height.
 For all that shrinkage, sensitivity only takes a ½dB hit.

-Visiting the Lu Kang Audio website, one spots brand names like Black Pearls Audio from Greece, Dayens from Serbia, Lector from Italy and LinnenberG from Germany.
+Visiting the Lu Kang Audio website, one spots the names of brands which they import like Black Pearls Audio from Greece, Dayens from Serbia, Lector from Italy and LinnenberG from Germany.
 Rox's little show system had reached into that same assortment of ancillaries with its compact Lector gear.
 Back to Spoey, one notes how deceivingly archetypal box construction coexists with premium drivers.

 Spoey200 and Spoey230 for size reference.
 Another photo from Taiwan's AudioNet, here from the 28th international hi-end audio exhibition